flohil/wdio-workflo/docs/customElement.md

 Let's have a look at each of them!

-### Creating a "Composed" PageElement
+## Creating a "Composed" PageElement

+### Writing the Composed Element Class

-Creating a "composed" `PageElement` only requires 3 steps:
+Writing a "composed" `PageElement` only requires 3 steps:

 - Extending the class `PageElement`
 - Defining the interface for the `opts` parameter of your class' constructor